School Resource Officer Millage Proposal

 “Shall the limitation on the total amount of general ad valorem taxes which may be imposed for all purposes upon real and personal property in Midland County be increased by a total levy of up to .4 mill ($.40 per $1,000.00) of taxable valuation, as finally equalized, for levy in the years 2018 through 2021, both inclusive, as provided in Article 9, Section 6, Michigan Constitution of 1963, as amended, for the purpose of assigning licensed law enforcement officers from the Midland County Sheriff’s Office and the Midland City Police Department as School Resource Officers to Midland County public schools (Midland Public, Meridian, Bullock Creek and Coleman) who will provide school security and law enforcement, and facilitate educational liaison between students, school staff, law enforcement officers, and the community which if approved and levied in its entirety is estimated to raise $1,343,531 in the first year?

 Since the 2009-2010 school year, the Midland Police Department has provided 2 SROs to Midland Public Schools.
-If this millage were to pass, two additional MPD officers would be allocated to Midland Public Schools, while 3 Midland County Sheriff's Office deputies would be added as SROs to Midland County schools.
+Through this millage, an additional officer was added at each Midland Public Schools middle school and 3 Midland County Sheriff's Office deputies were added as SROs to Midland County schools.

 This breakdown includes:

 - Coleman Community Schools (1)